ev3dev/ev3dev.github.io/docs/devtools/packaging-for-ev3dev.md

 some tools that you are going to need.
 We currently use Ubuntu trusty as the development environment.
 (We will only support trusty, but any thing newer should work - same goes for jessie or newer on Debian).
-If you are using Windows or Mac you can use [VirtualBox] or [Docker] to run trusty in a virtual machine.
+If you are using Windows or Mac you can use [VirtualBox] or [Docker] to run trusty in a virtual machine/container.

 On your Ubuntu machine, you will need to install some packages.
+If you haven't already, you will need to [add the ev3dev archive to apt][ev3dev-archive].
 Note: If you are the kind of person that doesn't install recommends, make sure you install *all* of the recommended packages.
 If you don't know what "recommends" means, don't worry about it.

-    sudo apt-get install ubuntu-dev-tools qemu-user-static git-buildpackage debhelper

-If you haven't already, you will also need to [add the ev3dev archive to apt][ev3dev-archive].
-Be sure to install the `ev3dev-archive-keyring` package.
-We will need it later.
-If you will be building for Raspberry Pi, you need to install the `raspbian-archive-keyring` package as well.

-    sudo apt-add-repository "deb http://archive.ev3dev.org/ubuntu xenial main"
     sudo apt-get update
-    sudo apt-get install ev3dev-archive-keyring raspbian-archive-keyring
+    sudo apt-get install ubuntu-dev-tools pbuilder-ev3dev

 If you have never used `git` before, you need to configure your name and email.
 In a terminal, run...